• Skip to main content

 Much like we discussed in the “what to consider” category of this article, you’ll need to gather all of your tools and equipment before getting started.
 It is also important to have purchased a regulator that suits your needs and your style of RV, but I trust you to do that after looking over all the products I’ve gathered for you!

-Replacing your regulator can be a bit complicated, but nothing you can’t master after some helpful youtube tutorials.
-Here’s a brief step by step guide I put together, as I had to replace my travel trailer’s propane regulator recently!
+Here’s a brief step-by-step guide I put together, as I had to replace my travel trailer’s propane regulator recently!

-1. Close your propane tanks and ensure your propane systems are all off, except for a burner on the stove.
+Close your propane tanks and ensure your propane systems are all off, except for a burner on the stove.
 You’re going to want your lines clear of propane to accomplish this job, so light a burner and let it flow out.
 Make sure you turn the burner off before you get to work.

-2. Remove your current propane regulator.
 While everyone’s regulator will be slightly different, there should be a main nut that can be twisted so that you can remove your old regulator.

-4. Re-tape everything.
 Propane gas line tape is necessary when it comes to replacing your propane regulator.
 It’s a special yellow tape that is available at all hardware stores.
 The old gas line tape should be removed from your RV and you should re-tape everything that connects to your propane system.
 This tape ensures a tighter connection and is less likely to allow propane gas to leak from your newly installed lines.

-5. Install your new regulator.
 This should be fairly self-explanatory if you were paying attention to the old regulator you removed.
 The new one should install along the same lines, and make sure to use plenty of that yellow gas line tape!
 Tighten it thoroughly, using two wrenches for extra security.

 Again, do seek professional assistance if you feel nervous about making this installation yourself.
 It’s totally okay to want this upgrade performed accurately and safely, as your rig’s propane system is delicate and dangerous.
-It’s a fairly easy upgrade to make for the average person, but I do understand anyone’s caution when it comes to propane regulators!
+It’s a relatively easy upgrade to make for the average person, but I do understand anyone’s caution when it comes to propane regulators!

 How Do I Calculate How Many BTUs I Need?